anasty17/mirror-leech-telegram-bot/README.md

 - Uploading To Team Drives.
 - Index Link support
 - Shortener support
+- Extract password protected files (It's not hack, you have to enter password for extracting.
+LOL)

-- For using custom filename see these examples :-
+- For extracting password protected files and using custom filename see these examples :-
 > https://telegra.ph/Magneto-Python-Aria---Custom-Filename-Examples-01-20

 ## Bot commands to be set in botfather